Display Accessibility Tools

 • University Diversity Distribution: For IAH and ISS courses, students must take at least one course focused on a National (N) topic and one course focused on an International (I) or Multicultural (D) topic.

-Certain Advanced Placement, International Baccalaureate, and International A Level test scores, in addition to dual enrollment and college credits earned elsewhere, may satisify certain B.S. in Neuroscience degree requirements.
+Certain Advanced Placement, International Baccalaureate, CLEP, and International A Level test scores, in addition to dual enrollment and college credits earned elsewhere, may satisify certain B.S. in Neuroscience degree requirements.

 Students can take certain courses at other institutions and transfer them back to MSU for credit.
 Before taking courses at another institution, however, students must make sure the courses will transfer back to MSU as the appropriate credits.
 For more detailed information, please go to http://transfer.msu.edu/ to view active transfer equivalencies MSU has with other institutions and consult with your academic advisor.